TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

-## Already Coded
+## Already In the Alpha

-The following subsections contain major features that are already coded, to give an idea of progress and what should be in the mod already
+The following subsections contain major features that are already coded.
+They are either in the currently released alphas or will be in an upcoming alpha.

 ### Crafting
 **Tool Tables**